ruiqingww/techin510-lab5/README.md

-# Fitness Training Planner
+# MusicGen for Running

-A real-time fitness training planner that can take the users request and generate a comprehensive week exercise plan for them.
+A real-time running music prompt generator that can take the user’s request and give a professional music description for later music generation.
+Users can directly download the response's text file.

 ## Getting Started